dabrady/site/src/pages/posts/syndicate-harvesting-commits-drafting-to-dev.md

 - the `GITHUB_SHA` (the commit SHA that triggered the workflow)
 - the `GITHUB_REPOSITORY` (the full name of the repo containing the workflow)

 It quickly became apparent that the actual contents of the commit which triggered the workflow were not available to me out of the box; I would need to get them myself, somehow.
-I had started this project expecting the only external APIs I'd be interacting with would be the ones for the silo platfroms I included support for; but this new development meant I needed to learn about the Github API, as well.
+I had started this project expecting the only external APIs I'd be interacting with would be the ones for the silo platfroms I included support for; but this new development meant I needed to learn about [the Github API](https://developer.github.com/v3/), as well.

-If I had opted to use the Github API directly through the `requests` package, like I was doing with the DEV.to API, I would have had a very different experience.
+If I had opted to use the Github API directly through the `requests` package, like I was doing with the DEV.to API, I would have had a very different experience (though not necessarily a better or worse one).
 But I did not do that.

 Instead, I went looking for a Github-specific Python library to use.
 I don't remember why I chose this path, but it might have simply been because I knew so many Github extensions and integrations existed that there were bound to be some who had wrapped the Github API into an easier-to-consume Python library.

 And indeed there were several options to choose from.
 The first option advertised by the internet via Google was `PyGithub`.
 But [the documentation felt terrible](https://pygithub.readthedocs.io/): a full half of the README was simply bragging about who was using the library and linking to people on the internet recommending it.
 For that reason alone, I almost immediately went searching for some other option.

-The package I decided to use was called [`github3.py`](https://github3py.readthedocs.io).
-By comparison, the documentation felt wonderful, like the package authors actually cared about helping people understand the software, and not just each bit of code in isolation.
+The package I decided to use was called `github3.py`.
+By comparison, [the documentation felt wonderful](https://github3py.readthedocs.io), like the package authors actually cared about helping people understand the software, and not just each bit of code in isolation.
 (NOTE TO SELF: don't be a hypocrite, create a great ReadTheDocs site for `syndicate`).

 But there was a problem: adding `github3.py` to my project dependencies broke everything.

 The root cause, again, was that my Docker image did not create the environment necessary to support the code I was trying to run.
 I quickly discovered that switching from using `python:3-alpine` back to `python:3` resolved the build issues, though it also brought back the "this thing takes too damn long to build" problem.
 But I was impatient, so I decided to put up with the longer build times to unblock what felt like the "real project development" and deferred solving this performance problem until the end of the project.

 > <small>:warning: SPOILER ALERT :warning:</small>
-> <small>I would eventually switch from using `github3.py` to using `PyGithub` (which did not introduce the same build issues), and if I had just tried it out at this point instead of being so impatient to continue feature development, I could have saved myself a lot of frustration and headaches.</small>
+> <small>I would eventually switch from using `github3.py` to using `PyGithub` (which did not introduce the same build issues), and if I had just tried it out at this point instead of being so impatient to continue feature development, I could have saved myself a lot of time and self-induced frustration felt while waiting for my code to compile.</small>

 With the build back to a stable state, I finally began to tackle the challenge of figuring out how to transform a `git` commit into a draft on DEV.to.